James-Ansley/pytubemusic/README.md

 # PyTubeMusic

-A cli that may or may not download albums from a certain website.
+A cli that may or may not download music from a certain website.

 ## Install